anakhaei/CarND-Vehicle-Detection/writeup.md

 ### Feature Extractor

-The code for this step is contained in the first code cell of the IPython notebook.
-I created 3 functions to extract "binned color features", "color histogram features" and "HOG features".
+I created 3 functions to extract the following features from images:

+* binned color features
+* color histogram features
+* HOG features

 All these features are appended into one list in 'extract_feature()' function.
+Here are the parameters that used in each function:

+#### binned color features
+I used 'cv2.resize().ravel()' to create the feature vector.
+I tried "(16, 16)" and "(32, 32)" and at the end "(16, 16)" provided a good performance.
+I implemented the code of binned color extraction in 'def bin_spatial(img, size=(32, 32))' function.

+#### color histogram features
+I used 'np.histogram()' to compute color histogram of each channel seperatly and at the end, I concatenayed them into one vector.
+I used 16 bin for the histogram and used 0 to 256 as the range.
+I implemented the code in the 'def color_hist()' function.

+#### HOG features
+I used 'hog()' function to extract HOG features.
+Getting HOG features was the trickies part since it required more tries and error.
+At the end, the follwoing settings provided a good performance to extract HOG features that work well with my classifier in teh next section:

+* orient = 9  # HOG orientations
+* pix_per_cell = 8 # HOG pixels per cell
+* cell_per_block = 2 # HOG cells per block

+The code for HOG feature extraction is implemented in 'def get_hog_features()' function.

 ### Develop and train a Linear SVM classifier
 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

-I then used my 'extract_feature()' to extract the features and train an Leaner SVM classifer.
-I used 80% of my data set for training and 20% for validation.
-To increase the efficiency of my classifier, I augmented the dataset by flipping the images.
+I then used my 'extract_feature()' to extract the features and train an Leaner SVM classifer:

+* I used 80% of my data set for training and 20% for validation.
+* I augmented the dataset by flipping the images to increase the efficiency of my classifier.
+* I also tried different color space and 'HSV' provided a better accuracy.

 Here is the validation results of my classifier:

 * Number of Feature : 6108